Almac Group Enters Strategic Partnership with W5

 Craigavon, N.I., 06 Nov 2017 – Over £1m is being invested through a partnership agreement between Almac Group and W5.
 The aim is to enhance STEM (Science, Technology, Engineering & Maths) knowledge and understanding among the next generation of budding scientists through interactive learning.

-W5 has secured the Craigavon-headquartered global organization as its Health and Life Sciences partner for the next 10 years, enabling W5 to expand its current footprint to create a dynamic new family learning opportunity.
+W5 has secured the Craigavon-headquartered global organisation as its Health and Life Sciences partner for the next 10 years, enabling W5 to expand its current footprint to create a dynamic new family learning opportunity.

 The partnership includes a new 4,000sq ft exhibition area that explores the physical, chemical, genetic and medical aspects of the body.
 It will also showcase Almac’s history and its work carried out in the drug development cycle for pharmaceutical and biotech sectors globally.
 The new exhibition area is expected to open in autumn 2018.